Risk Identification and Management Basics Training Course

 The organisation will benefit from this training seminar in the following ways:

-- Overcome any resistance to using Results-Based Management
+- Overcome resistance to using Results-Based Management

 PERSONAL IMPACT

-- Overcome the resistance from stakeholders by enabling solid evidence that secures your funding
+- Overcome stakeholder resistance by providing solid evidence to secure funding

-WHO SHOUD ATTEND?
+WHO SHOULD ATTEND?

 This training course will particularly benefit the following professionals: